Are you an adviser? Go to Unbiased Pro

 What are Vanguard and Fidelity’s specific investment strategies?

-Vanguard’s investment strategy centres on passive management, offering low-cost index funds and exchange-traded funds (ETFs) designed to mirror market indices.
+Vanguard’s investment strategy focuses on passive management, offering low-cost index funds and exchange-traded funds (ETFs) designed to mirror market indices.

 Fidelity offers passive and active management options.
 Its actively managed funds aim to outperform the market, making them riskier but potentially more rewarding.